ashank07/ibm-monitoring-prometheus-operator-ext/README.md

 - For the list of prerequisites for installing the operator, see the IBM Knowledge Center [Preparing to install services documentation](http://ibm.biz/cpcs_opinstprereq).

+## Persistent Volume

+The operator requires PVs for data persistence for Prometheus and Alertmanager.
+It support both ReadWriteOnce (RWO) and ReadWriteMany (RWX) modes.
+RWO mode is recommended.

+The operator will find available StorageClass in the cluser automatically.
+It will use the default StorageClass if defined.
+If no default StorageClass defined, it will find available one randomly.

+You can also specify StorageClass in CR use `storageClassName` parameter.

 ## Documentation

 To install the operator with the IBM Common Services Operator follow the installation and configuration instructions within the IBM Knowledge Center.